-The interim financial statements have been prepared on the historical cost basis as explained in the accounting policies below, except certain financial assets and liabilities measured at fair value where the Ind AS requires a different accounting treatment (refer accounting policy regarding financial instruments).
+The financial statements have been prepared on the historical cost basis as explained in the accounting policies below, except certain financial assets and liabilities measured at fair value where the Ind AS requires a different accounting treatment (refer accounting policy regarding financial instruments).

-The preparation of these interim financial statements requires the use of certain critical accounting estimates and judgements.
+The preparation of these financial statements requires the use of certain critical accounting estimates and judgements.
 It also requires the management to exercise judgement in the process of applying the Company's accounting policies.
-The areas where estimates are significant to the interim financial statements, or areas involving a higher degree of judgement or complexity, are disclosed in Note 3 a) Current versus non-current classification
+The areas where estimates are significant to the financial statements, or areas involving a higher degree of judgement or complexity, are disclosed in Note 3 a) Statement of Compliance